You used to need a few maps and guidebooks to plan your trip and help it go well ... not anymore! These apps are what you need to have for any trip.

 Money + Foreign Currency Apps

-Okay, total game changer.
+Okay, a total game changer.
 This app lets you keep track of who paid for what, then figures out all the math for you.
 You can create a trip ("vacation to Italy") and keep track of who paid for the flights, who paid for dinner that one night, and who bought the museum tickets.

 The app splits all the expenses and balances them out, and gives you a total at the end of your trip.
 Now you know exactly who to Venmo (and how much).
 It's a must-have.

 You most likely already have this downloaded, but if not we highly recommend it for your trip!
 This app lets you add your bank account to the profile you create and allows you to transfer money to another person who has Venmo.
-This app is super helpful when you need to pay someone that you're traveling with back for booking train tickets or hostels and you don't want to mess with cash and getting exact change.
+This app is super helpful when you need to pay someone that you're traveling with back for booking train tickets or hostels and you don't want to mess with cash and get exact change.

 This app gives you live currency exchange rates and lets you know all the latest info about all the currencies you could ask for.
 I love that you can compare several currencies at once (like the US dollar to the euro, then compare that to the Russian ruble).
 It's so handy if you're traveling to multiple countries and want to keep tabs on the changing currencies ... especially if you can't quickly figure out how much 1,398,281 in Vietnamese dong is in US dollars (guilty).